aerospike/aerospike-vector-search-examples/prism-image-search/README.md

 model created by OpenAI.
 This model generates vectors with semantic meaning from each image and stores it as a vector embedding in Aerospike.
-When a user performs a query a vector embedding for the provided text is generated and Proximus performs Approximate Nearest Neighbor(ANN) search to find relevant results .
+When a user performs a query a vector embedding for the provided text is generated and Aerospike Vector Search (AVS) performs Approximate Nearest Neighbor(ANN) search to find relevant results .

 ## Prerequisites
 You don't have to know Aerospike to get started, but you do need the following: